ucdavis/ecs132/FAQs.md

 * Linear algebra:  Matrix multiplication, matrix inverse and transpose operations, the notion of a linear combination of vectors etc. will all be used a lot.
-We won't do much with vector spaces, bases, eigenvalues etc., though BTW they are crucial to more advanced data science.
+We will use eigenvalues somewhat.
+We won't do much with vector spaces, bases, etc., though BTW they are crucial to more advanced data science.

 See further details regarding our usage of math [here](Math.md).